yun-vis/ustp-bcc-dsa/pages/setup.md

       * Note that if you changed the default path of your package manager (i.e., homebrew), you will need to specify it through the "plantuml.commandArgs" command.
   * Usage: Alt+D (Windows)/Option+D (Mac OS) to enable the preview function

-## Install Modern Roslyn-Based Tool (Modern, Recommended)
+## Option 2: Modern Roslyn-Based Tool (Modern, Recommended)

 * Mermaid.js is an open-source, JavaScript-based tool that uses simple text and code to generate diagrams and charts dynamically.
 * The drawback of this tool is that it is blocked by the Windows Defender of our IT.
-You need to run it on [WSL](https://yun-vis.net/ustp-bcc-dsa/pages/wsl) if you use Lab PCs.
+You need to run it on [WSL](https://yun-vis.net/ustp-bcc-dsa/pages/wsl) if you use Lab PCs at the university.

 ```bash
 // Install the open-source Mermaid Class Diagram Generator